paguerre3/ssec/README.md

-3. **Generate JWT** using `using io.jsonwebtoken.Jwts.builder` placing claims, subject, issuedAt, expiration, and signing with secret key **and expose the Token creation as HTTP POST uri for Authenticating** *-as dependency, it requires an `AuthenticationManager` service, placed in `SecurityCnf`, that will use the already existent `AuthenticationProvider` service`-*, e.g.:
+3. **Generate JWT** using `using io.jsonwebtoken.Jwts.builder` placing claims, subject, issuedAt, expiration, and signing with secret key **and expose the Token creation as HTTP POST uri for Authenticating** *-as dependency, it requires an `AuthenticationManager` service, placed in `SecurityCnf`, that will use the already existent `AuthenticationProvider` service-*, e.g.:
 ```java
 @Service
 public class JwtSvc {